 First, the easy part: all air intakes are legal in most states because most states do not have particular laws governing them.
 One major exception to this rule is California, as well as any other state that uses California's stricter emissions testing laws, otherwise known as C.A.R.B.

 In these states, C.A.R.B. exemption is given to auto parts that pass C.A.R.B. emissions testing requirements.
 An exempted part can only legally be used with one specific year, make, and model vehicle, meaning parts cannot be swapped between vehicles.
 A particular part number is exempt for one specific automobile, with no gray area.
 If your replacement part is not approved for use with your exact vehicle, you will fail emissions testing, and you will have to change the offending part.

-Now, for the most part you have absolutely nothing to worry about with performance Jeep Liberty Air Intake systems, so long as the part is installed correctly and does not cover up any air quality maintenance sensors (such as an O2 sensor).
+Now, for the most part you have absolutely nothing to worry about with performance intakes, so long as the part is installed correctly and does not cover up any air quality maintenance sensors (such as an O2 sensor).
 If you are nervous, be sure to contact both the part's manufacturer and your local emissions testing board to find out if a particular product is street legal in your state.

 Performance enthusiasts actually enjoy federal protection in this instance.
 Under the Magnuson-Moss Warranty Act, it is illegal for an auto dealership to void your warranty unless they can prove that the specific part you installed is directly responsible for the problems you are invoking your warranty to fix.
 If they can't do that, they have to honor your warranty.

 More than anything else, the two main differences between plastic and metal intakes are cost and looks.
 Neither burns hotter than the other, neither performs particularly better than the other.
 Manufacturers use the best materials for their particular design, and any type of performance air intake will improve your engine's performance.